calebsmth54/LDJam_39/README.md

 # The Dying of the Light

-A game completed for the Ludum Dare 39 competition.
+A game completed for the Ludum Dare 39 competition theme "Running out of Power"

 ## About This Project